2014-2015 Psychology Courses

 Trauma, Loss, and Resilience

 This course introduces students to the study of how children develop by considering the perspectives on the process afforded by the experience of one’s own life, careful observation of children in natural settings, and readings in developmental psychology.
-All students will carry out fieldwork at the Early Childhood Center and learn to observe the language and thought, play, social interaction, and evolving personalities of the preschool children with whom they work—taking into account the immediate context of their observations and the broader cultural contexts in which development is occurring.
+All students will carry out fieldwork at the Early Childhood Center and learn to observe the language and thought, play, social interaction, and evolving personalities of the preschool children with whom they work, taking into account the immediate context of their observations and the broader cultural contexts in which development is occurring.
 Readings for the seminar will be drawn from primary and secondary theoretical and research sources.
 Each student will carry out a conference project related to an aspect of development, often one connected to the fieldwork experience.
-All students must have at least one, and preferably two, full mornings or afternoons each week free for fieldwork.
+All students must have two full mornings or afternoons a week free for fieldwork.

 Understanding Addiction: Psychological and Neuropsychological Approaches

 Evidence of addiction has been present throughout history.
 Explanations for addiction—spiritual, emotional, biological—have spanned the ages and remain controversial today.
 This course will explore the study of addiction from historical roots to contemporary theory.
-Competing theories of substance abuse/addiction will be examined with a focus on the individual but also with regard to cultural and societal concerns.
-This course presents a framework for understanding models of substance use and addiction with a critical view of controversies and evidence for each, including neuropsychological advances in the study of addiction.
+Competing theories of substance abuse/addiction will be examined, with a focus on the individual with regard to cultural and societal concerns.
+This course presents a framework for understanding models of substance use and addiction, including neuropsychological advances, with a critical review of the evidence and controversies regarding each.
 Students will be asked to think critically and constructively about the topic, eschewing dogma of any one approach to the treatment and understanding of substance abuse.
-Readings range from psychology and medicine to the arts, ethics, and the press.
-Conference work might build from an academic exploration of substance-use theory (moral, developmental, dynamic, motivational) to a broader conceptualization of cultural, ethical, and cross-discipline understandings.
+Readings will include literature from psychology and medicine to the arts, ethics, and the press.
+Conference work may range from an academic exploration of substance use theory (moral, developmental, dynamic, motivational) to a broader conceptualization of cultural, ethical, and cross-discipline understandings.